Home Experience Design

 2. Tie strategy to business results

-Even after my 20 years of teaching in the industry, you’re still hearing consultants & practitioners debating whether Contact Centres are cost centers or profit centers.
+Even after more than two decades years of teaching in the industry, you’re still hearing consultants & practitioners debating whether Contact Centres are cost centers or profit centers.

 I know it’s an important discussion – I’ve been in a few myself.
 I’m not minimizing the importance.

-What the best CX folks are getting right these days is aligning the CX strategy they come up with to the overall business strategy.
+What the best CX folks are getting right these days is aligning the CX strategy they come up with to the overall business strategy and key measures of success.

 3. Start thinking in Customer journeys and not just in touchpoints

-Contact Centres, by the nature of the work they do, become obsessed with what happens within that interaction.
+Contact Centres, by the nature of the work they do, are focused on what happens within the context of a Customer interaction.

-And mastering the Contact Centre touchpoint and delivering great conversations with Customers takes a lot of know-how and skill and it’s to be celebrated.
+And mastering the Contact Centre touchpoint and delivering great conversations with Customers takes a lot of know-how and skill.

-So in addition to mastering that ‘touch’ the Customer has with us – such as that live chat or email – it helps for Contact Centre to consider what I call the Journey Perspective.
+So in addition to mastering that ‘touch’ the Customer has with us – that chat or email – it helps for Contact Centre to consider what I call the Journey perspective.

 1. Where did that Customer come from – and what motivated them to reach out to us? (the before)